One-Shot Distributed Source Simulation: As Quantum as it Can Get: Technical Lemmas for Strong Converse Claims

 This general proof method then gets us the following. \begin{proposition} Let $\rho_{AC} \in \Density(A \otimes C)$.
 Let $\ve \in (0,1)$, $\delta \in (0,\ve)$, $\ol{\ve} \in (\ve,1)$ such that $0 < \ve + \delta(\ol(\ve)) < 1$ where $\delta(\ol{\ve}):= 2\sqrt{\ol{\ve}(1-\ol{\ve})}$.
 Then

-\end{proposition} \begin{proof} The proof method is the same as the previous proposition. \end{proof} Note that we don't particularly care about the upper bound as our achievability result held for all $\ve \in (0,1)$ (Lemma \ref{lem:SMCI-achievability-AEP}).
+where we remind the reader $C^{F,\ve}_{\max}$ is the smooth flipped max Wyner common information, Eq.~\eqref{eq:smooth-flipped-MCI}. \end{proposition} \begin{proof} The proof method is the same as the previous proposition. \end{proof} Note that we don't particularly care about the upper bound as our achievability result for $C^{\ve}_{\max}(A \mcol C)$ held for all $\ve \in (0,1)$ (Lemma \ref{lem:max-wyner-common-info-achievability}).
 Therefore, our interest is in if the lower bound in the previous proposition can upper bound the common information in the regularized limit.
 To get Proposition \ref{prop:open-problem}, note that by a standard chain rule,

 so to acquire the asymptotic bound, it would suffice that